rzhangpku/VAA/README.md

 ## Configs
 Data preprocessing configs are defined in config/preprocessing.

-Train configs are defined in config/training.
+Training configs are defined in config/training.

 ## Preprocess
 All the data preprocessing file in scripts/preprocessing.